 Getting there: From Route 7, take Route 53 and follow signs.

 The Dorset Quarry, which was mined in 1785, is the oldest marble quarry in the United States.
-It’s now a popular swimming hole for locals and visitors.
+It’s now a popular place to swim in Vermont.
 The quarry is deep and lacks easy access to the water, so it’s more suitable for older children and adults.

 Getting there: From Manchester, take Route 30 north about six miles to Kelly Road, where there is parking near the historic marker.